Every week (for over 3 years!), this column serves

 a fine link to pages about the San Francisco Bay area.

-San FranZiskGo! also circulates on the email and
+San FranZiskGo! also circulates on both the email and

 THINGS TO DO AROUND THE BAY!